 Parents should be notified formally in writing that their child is receiving an accelerated class or grade placement including courses taken with Florida Virtual School and/or other district-approved online courses.
 A copy of this notification should be placed in the cumulative record folder.
-Students in grades 6-8 may also participate in a planned acceleration program by enrolling in designated grade 9-12 courses as described on page 82.
+Students in grades 6-8 may also participate in a planned acceleration program by enrolling in designated grade 9-12 courses.